-So, however difficult it may be to have such a conversation it’s something that we’ll all have to do at one point in our lives.
-A healthy conversation about D.A.D. (death and dying) can help us deal with deep emotions, such as grief, sadness, or anxiety.
-This is one of the beliefs that gave birth to D.A.D.
-When we can have this conversation without fear of cultural differences in beliefs about death, dying, and the afterlife we can end up with a healthy and mature perspective about this phase of life.
-After we get to this point, we can move on to making a difference by helping others.
+A healthy conversation about hurt and healing can help us deal with deep emotions, such as grief, sadness, or anxiety.
+When we can have an honest conversation without fear of cultural differences and beliefs about hurt and healing, we can learn to embrace a healthy and mature perspective about this phase of life.
+Once we reach this point, we can make a difference by helping others.
+Because people helping people is one on humanities greatest strengths.

-Through you, our Not-For-Profit, D.A.D.
-(Death and Dying) is there to help those who are facing these issues.
+Through you, our Not-For-Profit, (Hurt to Healing) is there to help those who are facing these issues.

 How does the healing process work?